Conmanx360/QemuHDADump/README.md

   From 1100 to 0 to prevent mmap'ing, and then also edit:

-  DEFINE_PROP_BOOL("x-no-mmap", VFIOPCIDevice, vbasedev.no_mmap, true)
+  DEFINE_PROP_BOOL("x-no-mmap", VFIOPCIDevice, vbasedev.no_mmap, false)

-  From true to false to prevent it completely.
+  From false to true to prevent it completely.
 The first timeout part might not be necessary, but I do it anyways.

   Now, before compiling, do a configure in the source directory, like this: